ChristianCella/Regrasping_balordo/ReadMe.md

 This is the best repo ever.
 NO DOUBTS ABOUT IT.

 ## Branches
 At the moemnt, aside from the master, there are two branches.
 This readme is meant for the one called ```dev_detection```.
+I added a new temporary branch to make modifications also for the becker.

 ## Explanation
 This repo is part of a more complex structure that aims at picking objects (bottles and beckers) from a box and inserting them in specified supports.